-NOTICE: Before attempting to clean the condensate drain pan or lines, turn power OFF to the water heater at the circuit breaker/fuse box.
+NOTICE: Before attempting to clean the condensate drain pan or lines, disconnect power to the water heater.

-- Check the condensate drain pan and drain lines for any dirt or debris that might interfere with proper drainage. - Use a pipe cleaner to clear debris from condensate drain, condensate line, and condensate drain pan. - Once the condensate drain pan and lines have been inspected/cleaned, turn ON power to the water heater at the circuit breaker/fuse box.
+- Check the condensate drain pan and drain lines for any dirt or debris that might interfere with proper drainage. - Use a pipe cleaner to clear debris from condensate drain, condensate line, and condensate drain pan. - Once the condensate drain pan and lines have been inspected/cleaned, reconnect power to the water heater.